dotnet/docs/docs/machine-learning/how-to-guides/serve-model-web-api-ml-net.md

 ## Create Prediction Service

-To organize the logic to make predictions, it can be useful to create a prediction service which can then be used throughout the entire application.
+To organize and re-use the prediction logic throughout the entire application, create a prediction service.

 1. Create a directory named Services in your project to hold services to be used by the application: